 Small individual pools.
 Vernal pool systems or complexes usually consist of many pools of different sizes.
 For the purpose of assessing pool systems using CRAM, two pool size classes are recognized.
-The small pools in a system are simply smaller than most other pools in the system.
+The small pools in a system are less than half the size of the average size of pools in the system.
 There is no maximum size of small pools.

 Small swales.
-Small swales are linear features that simply transport water between well defined pools or from pools to steam features.
+Small swales are linear features that transport water between well defined pools or from pools to steam features.

 Soil cracks.
 Repeated wetting and drying of fine grain soil that typifies some wetlands can cause the soil to crack and form deep fissures that increase the mobility of heavy metals, promote oxidation and subsidence, while also providing habitat for amphibians and macroinvertebrates.
 Cracks must be a minimum of 1 inch deep to qualify.
+This patch type should be located within pools or swales, not in the upland portion of the AA.